 Optimizing crystal morphology

 Step 1, optimizing crystal morphology, has been included to remind reader of its importance.
-It may be possible to create perfect micro-crystals from poorly diffraction needle-balls, however, the authors would suggest that it is better to optimize the two separately.
+It may be possible to create perfect micro-crystals from poorly diffraction needle-balls; however, the authors would suggest that it is better to optimize the two separately.
 First, find conditions that give rise to well-diffracting, single crystal via vapor diffusion, and then convert these conditions into batch rather than trying to do combine the two steps together.
 Discovering highly nucleating conditions, at this stage, is not necessary; morphology and diffraction quality are the principal goals.

 Before beginning the micro-crystallization of endothiapepsin, an analysis of deposited structure crystallization conditions from the PDB was conducted.
 Crystallization conditions and approximate protocols could be obtained for 47 of the 48 depositions of enthothiapepsin.
 These were broadly all based upon the first crystallization of endothiapepsin conducted by Moews and Bunn (1970)46.
 Given the similarities of these conditions and their ‘classical’ origin, a 96-well, vapor diffusion, sparse-matrix screen was performed to explore a wider variety of crystallization conditions.
 Endothiapepsin was concentrated to 70 mg/mL and a PACT sparse-matrix screen47 was performed in a 96-well sitting-drop plate at 20°C mixing 100 nL of protein with 100 nL of well solution.
 Every condition from this experiment after 36 h gave rise to crystals.
 However, an analysis of the crystal morphology indicated that some conditions might prove better for micro-crystallization optimization.